threatcode/threat-vm/README.md

 - - -

-The default options will build a [Kali rolling](https://www.kali.org/docs/general-use/kali-branches/) image, [default desktop](https://www.kali.org/docs/general-use/switching-desktop-environments/) and [default toolset](https://www.kali.org/docs/general-use/metapackages/) for AMD64 architecture.
+The default options will build a [Threat rolling](https://www.threatcode.github.io/docs/general-use/threat-branches/) image, [default desktop](https://www.threatcode.github.io/docs/general-use/switching-desktop-environments/) and [default toolset](https://www.threatcode.github.io/docs/general-use/metapackages/) for AMD64 architecture.

-This is a raw disk image, i.e. a plain binary image of the disk (which can be started with [QEMU](https://www.kali.org/docs/virtualization/install-qemu-guest-vm/)).
+This is a raw disk image, i.e. a plain binary image of the disk (which can be started with [QEMU](https://www.threatcode.github.io/docs/virtualization/install-qemu-guest-vm/)).

 Example: